ASPLes/libvortex-1.1/trunk/libvortex-1.1/py-vortex/doc/channel.rst

       :rtype: Returns True if the reply operation was done, otherwise False is returned.

+   .. method:: send_rpy_more (content, size, msg_no)

+      Allows to send a reply message (frame type RPY) to a message received (frame type MSG) with the provided msg_no, flagging all frames with more flag on.

+      :param content: The content to send.
+      :type  content: String (may contain binary data like \0)

+      :param size: The content size or -1 to let the function to deduce string size.
+In the case you work with unicode strings, you use use -1 to let the method to deduce the right size because API requires byte-length while python provides the char length.
+      :type  size: Integer

+      :param msg_no: The frame msgno that identifies the frame  MSG we are replying
+      :type  msg_no: Integer > 0

+      :rtype: Returns True if the reply operation was done, otherwise False is returned.

    .. method:: send_err (content, size, msg_no)

       Allows to send an error reply message (frame type ERR) to a message received (frame type MSG) with the provided msg_no.

+      :param content: The content to send.
+      :type  content: String (may contain binary data like \0)

+      :param size: The content size or -1 to let the function to deduce string size.
+In the case you work with unicode strings, you use use -1 to let the method to deduce the right size because API requires byte-length while python provides the char length.
+      :type  size: Integer

+      :param msg_no: The frame msgno that identifies the frame  MSG we are replying
+      :type  msg_no: Integer > 0

+      :rtype: Returns True if the reply operation was done, otherwise False is returned.

+   .. method:: send_err_more (content, size, msg_no)

+      Allows to send an error reply message (frame type ERR) to a message received (frame type MSG) with the provided msg_no, flagging all frames with more flag on.

       :param content: The content to send.
       :type  content: String (may contain binary data like \0)